 (c) be tracked and redeemed, retired or cancelled by, or on behalf of, the reporting entity.

 (d) be produced within a year during which electricity was produced within the same bidding zone as consumption occurs .

+(d’) be produced within a year during which electricity was produced within the country, or within the market boundaries where consumption occurs and to which the grid is interconnected.

 (e) be produced within the bidding zone, or within the market boundaries where consumption occurs.

+(e’) be produced within the country, or within the market boundaries where consumption occurs if the grid is interconnected.

 (f) The environmental value of electricity certificates must not be biased;

 Information about the electricity certificate should be clearly stated in the LCA report: